 At the offices of OffsetKolmio Oy, a printing house situated in Hämeenlinna, Finland, the company’s Managing Director Kimmo Jokinen has laid out a selection of test packages printed on MetsäBoard Pro FSB EB1 eco-barrier paperboard, including popcorn and taco boxes.
-Complementing Metsä Board’s product range of PE extrusion coated paperboards, the new board is made of fresh fibres and the barrier coating uses bio-based components and natural minerals.
-It is recyclable; a true eco-product for the growing food service sector.
+Complementing Metsä Board’s product range of PE extrusion coated paperboards, the new board is completely non-fossil based, recyclable and biodegradable, a true eco-product for the growing food service sector.

 OffsetKolmio, a family business celebrating its 50th anniversary this year, is Metsä Board’s long-time partner for testing and trial runs.
 The company has found the eco-barrier paperboard to offer real advantages at the printing and converting stage.